🇦🇺 Australia

 Frequently Asked Questions

-Do I need Australian nursing experience to apply for a 482 TSS visa?+
+Do I need Australian experience before applying for a job as a perioperative nurse?+

 Are you a Registered Nurse (Perioperative) planning to migrate to Australia?